“How-to Books” and Teaching Books

 - The Sabbath

-- The Priesthood
+- The Old Priesthood

 - The Old Covenant

-- The Old Testament Sacrifices
+- All the Old Testament Sacrifices.

 The Writer also offers seven warnings to those who are just “dabbling:” in these warnings, he speaks to professing believers who have not settled their faith: they are on the verge, but, they are not committed.
 They have not anchored their faith in Christ.
-To those persons, the Writer offers the seven warnings that grow stronger and stronger, letting them know that they are still in danger, whereas those who have truly placed their dependence on Jesus Christ are eternally secure.
+To those persons, therefore, the Writer offers the seven warnings which grow sequentially stronger and stronger, letting them know that they are still in danger, whereas those who have truly placed their dependence on Jesus Christ are eternally secure.